wilsonify/statistics-with-julia/README.md

+based on
-# Statistics with Julia: Fundamentals for Data Science, Machine Learning and Artificial Intelligence
+Statistics with Julia: Fundamentals for Data Science, Machine Learning and Artificial Intelligence

-This repository is a collection of all code blocks contained within our book.
-A preliminary draft version of the book is available here: [Statistics with Julia (draft)](https://people.smp.uq.edu.au/YoniNazarathy/julia-stats/StatisticsWithJulia.pdf).
+This repository is a collection of code blocks contained within that book.

-The book is comprised of the following ten chapters and three appendices:
+It contains the following ten chapters and three appendices:

 1. Introducing Julia
 2. Basic Probability